Frequently asked questions

 Tubestock plants are smaller than plants in 150mm (or larger) pots when you purchase them, however there are a range of benefits to buying/planting tubestock over other sizes of plants including:

-• buying in bulk- tubestock plants are much cheaper than other plants.
+• Buying in bulk- tubestock plants are much cheaper than other plants.

-• adaptation to the local environment – being smaller in size is an advantage of tubestock.
+• Adapt to the local environment – being smaller in size is an advantage of tubestock.
 They have small roots which have not yet acclimatised to any one soil type or condition.
 This is beneficial because the plant will get used to growing in its new environment much quicker than a larger plant will.

 6. What is greening, and what is revegetation?